lanamineh/qsl/README.md

 :warning: **The project is not stable yet.
 The documentation and library interface is likely to change in the future.**

 The repository contains a library for simulating quantum computers with a low to medium number of qubits.
 It is designed to be simple to use and fast.
 The library contains a few different types of simulator, depending on what you want to do.
+At the moment, the available simulators are as follows:

+* **Default**: an unrestricted quantum simulator without parallelisation.
+* **OpenMP**: an unrestricted quantum simulator using OpenMP parallelisation.
+* **Number Preserving**: a simulator optimised for a restricted set of number-preserving gates.
+* **Resizeable**: a simulator that can be resized (qubits can be added or removed).

 The following code snippet shows a simple example of the library usage: